Nickerson House: Museum

 The house was acquired by Chicago businessman Richard Driehaus in 2003 who has since restored and opened the property to the public as the Richard H. Driehaus Museum in 2008.
 The rooms display some furnishings original to the Nickerson period as well as Driehaus' private collection of late 19th and early 20th-century decorative arts objects, including a large private collection of statues, paintings, furniture, and Louis Comfort Tiffany glass.

 Restoration

 When the restoration began in 2003, the building itself was deemed in good condition.
 It was, however, very dirty.
 One of the most noteworthy elements of the restoration focused on cleaning the exterior.
-The facade is predominantly porous sandstone, which had over the years had accumulated a thick crust of grime and pollutants.
+The facade is predominantly porous sandstone, which over the years had accumulated a thick crust of grime and pollutants.
 The formerly light gray stone had become a deep, dark black.
 Traditional methods to blast away or clean the pollutants with chemicals were deemed unsuitable, and the exterior was cleaned by lasers.
 This was the first time an entire building had been cleaned using this method in United States, although it is commonly utilized in Europe for cleaning sculptures.

 The restoration, which transformed the old Nickerson House into the Richard H. Driehaus Museum, won a Chicago Landmark Award for Preservation Excellence in 2008.